 Did you know?

-We're not sold by variety.
+We’re sold by the colour of our flesh, not variety.

 Why Kiwifruits are Good To Eat